-This is how connected we all are.
+This is how connected we all are nowadays.
 And this is merely the beginning.

 The same holds true for organizations.
 As markets expand and barriers to communication fall, collaboration takes new and exciting forms to reflect these changes.
-From the demanding, contract-based strategic alliances in the 1970s to loose ecosystems of co-created value today, innovation is becoming less of a solo act and more of a group performance.
+From the demanding, contractbased strategic alliances in the 1970s to the loose ecosystems of shared value today, innovation is becoming less of a solo act and more of a group performance.

-To survive and prosper in highly competitive contexts and markets, firms must learn to share ideas, initiate change, react to change, and build dynamic capabilities in the process.
-In a nutshell, firms must be able to seed and nurture ecosystems of co-created value5.
+To survive and prosper in highly competitive contexts and markets, businesses must learn to share ideas, initiate change, react to it, and build dynamic capabilities in the process.

+In a nutshell, businesses must be able to seed and nurture their own individual web of connections - the so-called ecosystems of shared value5.

-The New York Times, Burberry, Fujitsu Services, and Novo Nordisk are just a few of the companies actively experimenting with ecosystems today.
-These companies, and more like them, are setting the standards for innovation and co-creation in their respective industries.
+The New York Times, Burberry, Fujitsu Services, and Novo Nordisk are just a few of the companies actively experimenting with ecosystems.
+These companies are setting the standards for innovation and co-creation in their respective industries.

-In as follows, I would like to share with you their cumulative experience, as well as my own, with understanding these new and exciting collaborative arrangements.
+In this report, I would like to share with you their cumulative experience, as well as my own, with understanding these new and exciting collaborative arrangements.